Mixed Kočevje subdialects: Immigrants

 The first immigrants to come here were mostly from the Central Sava Valley and moved to this area a few years prior to the Second World War; therefore most of them spoke the Zagorje-Trbovlje subdialect.
 After the Second World War, people from all over Slovenia started moving to this area.
 In 1953, only 28% of the population was indigenous, and only 15% in Kočevje.
 Most of the immigrants were from more densely populated areas, such as around the Mura River (mostly speaking the Prekmurje and Prlekija dialects), northern Lower Carniola (speaking the Lower Carniolan dialect), White Carniola (speaking the North and South White Carniolan dialects), and Inner Carniola (speaking the Inner Carniolan dialect).
 Many people also moved from around Krško (speaking the Sevnica-Krško subdialect) and Tolmin (speaking the Tolmin and Soča dialects), as well as Croats and Bosnians.
-Most people, however, moved from larger cities, mainly from Ljubljana (speaking the Upper Carniolan dialect), Maribor (speaking the South Pohorje dialect or Kozjak subdialect), Celje (speaking the Central Savinja dialect), Novo Mesto (speaking the Eastern Lower Carniolan subdialect), Murska Sobota (speaking the Prekmurje dialect), and Ptuj (speaking the Prlekija dialect).
+Most people, however, moved from larger cities, mainly from Ljubljana (speaking the Upper Carniolan dialect), Maribor (speaking the South Pohorje dialect or Kozjak subdialect), Celje (speaking the Central Savinja dialect), Novo Mesto (speaking the Eastern Lower Carniolan subdialect), Murska Sobota (speaking the Prekmurje Slovene), and Ptuj (speaking the Prlekija dialect).

 The vast majority of the immigrants after 1940 were from Ljubljana (28%) and Novo Mesto (15%), accounting for a third of the entire population.